Home/ Blog / GMAT / GMAT Focus Graphics Interpretation Questions – The Ultimate Guide

 Misreading the Graph

-The most damaging errors come from misreading before the analysis even starts — wrong axis, wrong units, wrong legend assignment.
-Always confirm what each axis measures and what each data series represents before reading any values.
-If there is a secondary y-axis, establish which data series maps to which axis before doing anything else.
+The most damaging errors come from misreading before the analysis even starts: wrong axis, wrong units, wrong data series assignment.
+The fix is procedural: always confirm what each axis measures and what each data series represents before reading any values.
+If there is a secondary y-axis, establish which data series corresponds to which axis before doing anything else.

 Overlooking Key Data Points